tnphammy/CSC210-A1/README.md

 ## Your readme should include the following information.
 Each student needs to submit all of this information.

-Other students you worked with, including TAs: TA Jade Lilian
+Other students you worked with, including TAs: TA Jade Lilian, TA Marybella

-If anyone was particularly helpful, please give them a shoutout here: TA Jade Lilian
+If anyone was particularly helpful, please give them a shoutout here: TA Jade Lilian, TA Marybella - I owe everything to them

 Any references or resources used besides JavaDoc and course materials: https://www.w3schools.com/java/java_ref_arraylist.asp